n33t1/n33t1.github.io/about.md

 I'm currently researching hardware acceleration for Machine Learning with [prof. Xue Lin](http://www.ece.neu.edu/people/lin-xue).
 I'm trying to write logs each week to document what I have learn so far.
 No paper yet, but hopefully I can get somewhere by the end of the semester.

 ### Drumming
 Trying to be a punk/hardcore drummer.
 Big fan for electrocore, punk, art/indie rock.
-I listed a bunch of bands I'm into.
+I listed a bunch of bands I'm into in the [Links](http://www.n33t1.com/links/) page.
 BTW my prof pic is Tomoya from [One Ok Rock](http://www.oneokrock.com/)!

 Check out my home page on [Github](https://github.com/n33t1)<3